Jiba (Tenrikyo): Significance

 The Jiba is closely associated with Tenrikyo's understanding of salvation.
-The core ritual of Tenrikyo's liturgy, the Kagura Service, is performed around Jiba.
+The core ritual of Tenrikyo's liturgy, the Kagura Service, is performed around the Jiba.
 The Osashizu and stories from Anecdotes of Oyasama refer to Jiba as the place where one can request one's own salvation or the salvation of others, and accordingly an important religious practice for adherents is to make pilgrimages there.

+Pilgrimage

+Pilgrimage to the Jiba is also known as "returning to the Ojiba (おぢば帰り, ojiba-gaeri).
+Originally, it was known as "visiting the parental hometown" (親里参り, oyasato mairi), but "visiting" was later changed to "returning" in order to emphasize the homecoming aspect of the pilgrimage.
+At the church headquarters, the greeting "welcome home" (お帰りなさい, okaeri-nasai) can be seen.
+The church headquarters also has dormitories for pilgrims called tumesho (詰所).

 Kanrodai

-The Kanrodai (かんろだい) is a hexagonal stand that marks the Jiba.
+The Kanrodai (甘露台) is a hexagonal stand that marks the Jiba.
 Adherents believe that when the hearts of human beings have been adequately purified through the Service, a sweet dew would fall from the heavens onto a vessel placed on top of the stand.

+In Honbushin

+In Honbushin, a Tenrikyo-derived religion, the location of the kanrodai is known as the kanrodai-no-ba (甘露台の場).